JustBluce/QAML/README.md

 1. Navigate to the root directory
 2. ``cd Flask ``
-3. `` python run.py``
+3. Download pre-trained **BERT_full_question** model from [here](https://drive.google.com/drive/folders/18dGwaxI7kx4Yx7gTMTiCbUv2YLxzNPmZ?usp=sharing) and move it to model/difficulty_models/ folder
-4. Download pre-trained BERT_full_question model from [here](https://drive.google.com/drive/folders/18dGwaxI7kx4Yx7gTMTiCbUv2YLxzNPmZ?usp=sharing) and move it to model/difficulty_models/ folder
+4. If the model/difficulty_models/ does not exsist feel free to add the proper folders
-5. If the model/difficulty_models/ does not exsist feel free to add the proper folders
+5. `` python run.py``

 ### Run the Vue Framework (Front End)

-6. Navigate to the root directory
+6. (In a seperate terminal) Navigate to the root directory
 7. ``cd Vue``
 8. ``npm install``
 9. ``npm run dev``